epiphany-platform/central-build-system/technical/doc/README.md

 After some time terraform will fail.
 Depending from which machine you're running terraform you will meet different issues.
 If you're running it from localhost you have to configure VPN client now.
 In both cases - until we do not resolve feature/issue with DNS private zones - you have to update your `/etc/hosts` file.
 To determine values which should be put there please run below script, and put exact resource group name and kubernetes host in below format:

 ```shell
 ../../modules/k8s/arecord.sh your-k8s-rg-name https://your-cluster-dns.some_hash.privatelink.region.azmk8s.io:443
 ```

 In output you should get something like that:

 ```shell script
 sudo sh -c 'echo "10.10.4.1 your-cluster-dns.some_hash.privatelink.region.azmk8s.io" >> /etc/hosts'
 ```

-please paste this to command line and type your password.
+And please paste this to command line and type your password.

 After that run once again: